CQCL/lambeq-docs/docs/glossary.rst

     rigid category
         A :term:`monoidal category` where every object :math:`A` has a left dual :math:`A^l` and a right dual :math:`A^r`, both equipped with :term:`cup` and :term:`cap` morphisms obeying the so-called :term:`snake equations`.
 A :term:`pregroup grammar` is an example of a rigid category.

+    sandwich functor
+        A :term:`functor` that converts :term:`frames <frame>` in a :term:`DisCoCirc` string diagram into a sequence of unitary boxes that can be trained using ``lambeq``'s machine learning features.
+The functor works by placing trainable unitaries in the beginning and the end of the frame, as well as between each argument in it.

     shots
         A collection of measurement outcomes from a particular :term:`quantum circuit`.

     snake equations
         Identities that hold between the dual objects of a :term:`monoidal category` and allow the "yanking" of wires and the rewriting and simplification of diagrams.
 In ``lambeq``, the :py:meth:`.grammar.Diagram.normal_form() <lambeq.backend.grammar.Diagram.normal_form>` method uses the snake equations in order to "stretch" the wires of a diagram and provide a normal form for it.

+    spaCy
+        A powerful NLP toolkit developed by Explosion. ``lambeq`` utilises spaCy models for tasks such as :term:`tokenisation` and :term:`coreference resolution`.

     spider
         Another name for a :term:`Frobenius algebra`.